Documents Needed for Filing an I-751 Form With USCIS

 • Proof of a good faith marriage (described below).

-• If you're requesting a waiver of the joint filing requirement, documents supporting your request (described below).
+• If you're requesting a waiver of the joint filing requirement, documents supporting your request and proving your claimed need for it (described below).

 • If you have undergone a legal name change, the court order indicating the change.

 • If you have a criminal or drug history, documents explaining what happened.
-Get a lawyer's help with this, as such acts can easily lead to your being denied a green card.
+Get a lawyer's help with this, as such acts can easily lead to your being denied a green card and deported.

 If any of your documents are in a foreign language, you must submit a word-for-word, full English translation along with them.